COLLABORATIVE SUMMER LIBRARY PROGRAM

 - United States military bases, within or outside of the U.S., may request permission to use CSLP’s materials providing they agree to the Rules of Use.
 Military bases will not be charged dues and will have no voting rights.

-- Librarians from participating public libraries may be elected to serve on the Board of Directors or may be elected to serve as committee chairs or may serve as committee members.
+- Library staff from participating public libraries or the membership dues paying agency may be elected to serve on the Board of Directors or may be elected to serve as committee chairs or may serve as committee members.

 Section 3.
 Resignation